Our Abbey

 Why a religious institution?

 Why an insurance company?
 In charge of your health, aka happiness?!
-We buy health insurance from people we trust, or at least people who live within arm's reach (and that would be rifle range).
+We buy health insurance from people we trust, people we keep close, Us.

 Why a religious institution?

-We must resist, balkanize and dissipate The New World Order which forges The One Ring of Power (one world digital currency) in the hope of finding and destroying anything that does not submit (and in the darkness bind them).
+We Believe we must resist, Balkanize and dissipate a New World Order which seeks nothing less than The One Ring of Power, one world digital currency, with the stated hope of finding and destroying anything that does not submit, and thus in the darkness bind them.
 We must stand unbowed.
 We must say “No, thank you!”
-And that will be enough.
+And We Believe that alone will be enough.

 Why a religious institution?